 Additionally, the DHS is the lead agency for A Road Home: Washington County's Ten Year Plan to End Homelessness.

-Please be aware that the Department of Housing Services office will be closed from 8:30 am - 10:30 am on Thursday, January 8, 2015, for staff training.
-Normal business hours will resume at 10:30 am.
+Please be aware that the Department of Housing Services will be closed all day Friday, April 25, 2015.
+Normal business hours will resume Monday, April 27, 2015.

 Waiting List Status